5 things to know about colon cancer surgery

 Surgery

 Surgery is the most common treatment for colon cancer, especially if it has not spread.
 Like many cancers, surgery for colon cancer is most successful when done by a surgeon with a great deal of experience in the procedure.
-At MD Anderson, colon cancer surgery is performed by surgeons who are specialized in colon cancer surgery and are national and international leaders in the field.
-Surgeons around the country often refer their patients to MD Anderson surgeons for their expertise, especially for the most difficult cases.
+At UT MD Anderson, colon cancer surgery is performed by surgeons who are specialized in colon cancer surgery and are national and international leaders in the field.
+Surgeons around the country often refer their patients to UT MD Anderson surgeons for their expertise, especially for the most difficult cases.

 Many colon cancer surgeries can be performed using minimally invasive techniques, such as robotic or laparoscopic surgery.
 These procedures require only a few small cuts.
 They offer less pain and faster recovery time compared to traditional open surgery.
-Surgeons at MD Anderson specialize in performing advanced robotic minimally invasive surgery.
+Surgeons at UT MD Anderson specialize in performing advanced robotic minimally invasive surgery.

 Depending on the tumor¡¯s size and location, patients may not be able to have normal bowel movements after surgery.
 This can be either temporary or permanent.
 In these cases, waste in the colon is diverted through an opening in the abdomen and into an external bag.
 This procedure, called a colostomy, is performed at the same time as the surgery to remove the tumor.